walopes/STM32-Communication-Test/README.md

 ___STM32_Communication_Test___

-This code is a UART test code, which aims to work with a Bluetooth Device: HC-06.
+This code is an UART test code, which aims to work with a Bluetooth Device: HC-06.
 The USART1 can be emulated on a PC, in a software like Putty.

 Softwares that are being used: